Predictive Process Model Monitoring using Recurrent Neural Networks: Related work and motivation

 Process prediction is an important topic for organisations.
-Among others, it allows for better preparation in terms of resources and scheduling and it allows to keep track of KPIs that can be monitored by business constraints.
-In the process mining literature, various approaches have been used both for next-in-sequence prediction, as well as remaining time or time-to-next-activity prediction.
-A comprehensive overview of existing predictive process monitoring techniques has been devised in \cite{DBLP:journals/corr/TeinemaaDRM17,DBLP:journals/tsc/Marquez-Chamorro18}.
+Among others, it allows for better preparation in terms of resources and scheduling and it allows to keep track of KPIs that can be monitored by business constraints \cite{di2022predictive}.
+In the process mining literature, various approaches have been used both for next-in-sequence prediction, as well as remaining time or time-to-next-activity prediction \cite{rama2021deep}.
+A comprehensive overview of existing predictive process monitoring techniques has been devised in \cite{DBLP:journals/corr/TeinemaaDRM17,DBLP:journals/tsc/Marquez-Chamorro18,rama2021deep}.
+Besides these objectives, defining and monitoring other (control flow) objectives in processes has been considered as well. \cite{DBLP:conf/caise/MaggiFDG14} and \cite{DBLP:journals/tsc/Francescomarino19} predict the outcome of business goals expressed in Linear Temporal Logic using decision trees, optionally supported by a trace clustering pre-processing step.
+E.g., goals could include $\Box(\text{accepting order}\to\Diamond\text{send invoice})$ to predict whether invoices have been adequately managed within an order process, or $\Diamond(\text{case is accepted})$ to predict whether a case is eventually accepted for payout in an insurance process.
+This work has been further developed in \cite{DBLP:conf/bpm/Francescomarino17} in which prior knowledge regarding the process' future development is used to improve LSTM predictions.
+In \cite{DBLP:journals/eswa/ChamorroRCT17}, decision rules concerning mainly the data variables present in an event log are generated over multiple windows of an event log to make predictions regarding future values.
+These rules are used to evaluate and predict future key performance indicators. \cite{DBLP:journals/corr/TeinemaaDRM17} covers various aggregation and encoding mechanisms for traces as well as various classifiers which can be used for goal-oriented process prediction.